 It features an indoor pool, spa, and fitness room for you to relax after a day at the wheel, and the rooms are spacious with excellent facilities and close to many excellent local attractions.

-Bald Eagle State Forest offers 194,000 acres of picturesque Pennsylvanian beauty right at your doorstep, dominated by a series of impressive sandstone ridges, with many miles of hiking trails to explore, and in the winter months, it's a great place to try cross-country skiing.
+Bald Eagle State Park offers 194,000 acres of picturesque Pennsylvanian beauty right at your doorstep, dominated by a series of impressive sandstone ridges, with many miles of hiking trails to explore, and in the winter months, it's a great place to try cross-country skiing.

 Another local attraction well worth a visit is Penn's Cave and Wildlife Park.
 Penn's Cave is America's only all-water cavern and farm-nature-wildlife park.